jahnvi1017/tableau_project/README.md

 # Tableau Visualizations

-#### I have created 8 visualizations to analyze and understand the effects of Covid-19 in India and Globally using Tableau.
+#### I have created this tableau + SQL project to analyze and understand the effects of Covid-19 in India and Globally using Tableau.

-This is the simple demonstration of how we can create different and interesting charts, visuals and dashboards from same data.
+In Tableau I have created 8 vizualizations that simply demonstrate how we can create different and interesting charts, visuals and dashboards from same data.

-The following questions we asked and then created visuals from Covid-19 Dataset.

 ## The primary goal of my visualizations is to analyze:

 ### 1. What is the percentage of people infected in the year 2021?

 ![Per_pop_Inf](https://github.com/jahnvi1017/tableau_project/assets/168184461/4294415a-bc03-4923-b2f5-7fd3023fb8ab)